Pullusb/snippetsLibrary/README.md

 **text editor properties** : Choose wich editor option to toggle on when a new textblock is automatically created

-**Conversion** : Enjoy your blender made snippets on your favorite IDE !
+**Conversion** : Enjoy your blender made snippets in your favorite IDE !
 This buttons allow you to convert all your library to the format of external editors Sublime text, VScode or atom.
 The trigger word to call it will be the name of the snippet's containing folder with an heading '`s`' added.
 (This is meant to avoid having triggers with standard words)
 example: if the snippets was in the folder `bpy`, in sublime text you would start tapping `sbpy` to see suggestions of all related snippets.